 - Near or around the edges of a pond or lake.

 - Moist and damp areas around your backyard.

 - In the tank if you keep frogs and toads.

 There are many other places you will find it but those are the main areas.
 My advice is to make sure you don’t swallow any more pool water!

 To prove a point about being able to find frog poop anywhere I have attached a photo below of a frog pooping vertically on a door frame.

+What does frog poop look like?
 For my regular readers I apologise for this weird post but people wanted to know and it is my job to tell them.
 But come on, don’t tell me you didn’t find it interesting.

 The take-aways from this article are that frogs and toads make huge poops that can be found anywhere.
 However you will mostly notice around places of water.

 If you see some around your pool make sure to clean it up ASAP as it is pretty disgusting stuff.